ARCHIVE

 --template "/abc/prefix-{0010..9999..2}-suffix"

---timeout value maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
+--timeout value Maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;

 valid time units: ns, us (or µs), ms, s (default), m, h

---units value show statistics and/or parse command-line specified sizes using one of the following _units of measurement_:
+--units value Show statistics and/or parse command-line specified sizes using one of the following units of measurement:

 iec - IEC format, e.g.: KiB, MiB, GiB (default)